flatcar/Flatcar/draft.md

 ### Escalations

-Escalations are used to resolve misalignments and are always agreed on by involved parties. *All parties* must at a minimum agree on the fact that a blocking problem *exists* that cannot be resolved between parties directly, and mediation of the steering committee is required.
+Escalations are used to resolve misalignments.
+Any involved party may escalate a matter to the Steering Committee for mediation once they judge it is blocked and cannot be resolved between the parties directly.
+Escalation does not require every party to agree that a problem exists, so a party who is itself the source of the block cannot stop the matter being raised.

 ## Responsibilities